konsalex/table-nav/README.md

 ### Contributions

-If you want a feature that is not supported or found a bug that you want to get fixed, fork the repo, and then make a PR with your proposed changes.
+If you want a feature that is not supported or found a bug that you want to fix, fork the repo, and then make a PR with your proposed changes.
 Still a small project so there are no strict guidelines.

 ### Useful links 📚